ParadiseSS13/Paradise/tools/mapmerge2/README.md

 version of the map to use as a reference and a new version of the map which contains the desired changes.

-## Installation/Usage
+## Installation

-To install Python dependencies, run `Install Requirements.bat`

-**BEFORE** making a map edit, run `Prepare Maps.bat` to create your backups. *These are required to run mapmerge successfully.*

-**AFTER** you have made your edit, run `Run Mapmerge.bat` to merge the maps.
+To install Python dependencies, run `requirements-install.bat`, or run `python -m pip install -r requirements.txt` directly.
+See the [Git hooks] documentation to install the Git pre-commit hook which runs the map merger automatically, or use `tools/mapmerge/Prepare Maps.bat` to save backups before running `mapmerge.bat`.

+For up-to-date installation and detailed troubleshooting instructions, visit the [Map Merger] wiki article.

 ## Code Structure

-All the scripts are inside the `/src/` folder.
 Frontend scripts are meant to be run directly.
 They obey the environment variables `TGM` to set whether files are saved in TGM (1) or DMM (0) format, and `MAPROOT` to determine where maps are kept.
 By default, TGM is used and the map root is autodetected.
 Each script may either prompt for the desired map